d12frosted/elpa-mirror/melpa/doom-readme.txt

 with the input from `libxml-parse-xml-region'.
 See function documentation below for an example

+This library is called doom instead of dom because Emacs now comes with its own library called dom which does something slightly different.

 ; On Interfaces and Classes

 The elisp DOM implementation uses the doom-node structure to store all